From vision to action perspective

 The multi-centered nature (many neighborhoods) of the municipality offers an opportunity to maintain the level of daily amenities in complete neighborhood hubs within walking distance of every home.
 Hubs where, in addition to a few shops, there is also room for amenities, community space, a mobility hub, or meeting space.
 That is why efforts are being made to intensify all existing centers.

 Currently, Kerkrade has a good level of amenities, and we would like to keep it that way.
-However, there is a difference in scale between neighborhood hubs, which also provides guidance when making spatial choices.
-As a result, the Environmental Vision places a slightly different emphasis on the various centers than is laid down in the current Structural Vision for the Spatial Economy of South Limburg (SVREZL).
+There is a difference in scale between the neighborhood hubs, which also provides guidance when making spatial choices.
+The Environmental Vision therefore places a slightly different emphasis on the various centers than is laid down in the current Structural Vision for the Spatial Economy of South Limburg (SVREZL).
 In this way, we also want to pursue the preservation and improvement of the quality of life in the neighborhoods.

-city center The current city center serves as a community center for the surrounding residential areas, but also offers additional functions in the areas of culture (Rodahal, HUB, library, and theater), education (Het Martin Buber, music school), sports (VIE, sports hall, and indoor swimming pool), public transportation access (bus and train station), healthcare institutions, retail, and hospitality.
+The current city center serves as a community center for the surrounding residential areas, but also offers additional functions in the areas of culture (Rodahal, HUB, library, and theater), education (Het Martin Buber, music school), sports (VIE, sports hall, and indoor swimming pool), public transportation (bus and train station), healthcare institutions, retail, and hospitality.
 In the various neighborhood centers, but especially around the city center, there is also room for employment in SMEs, services, and (government) healthcare facilities.
 This is a major asset that contributes to the dynamic character of the center, which is why employment is being maintained and strengthened.
-However, there are still challenges and opportunities in the areas of housing and connections to the bus and train station.
+However, there are still challenges and opportunities in the areas of housing, connections to the bus and train station, and greening.
+There is also currently no supermarket or neighborhood store in the city center, a facility that would be appropriate given its role as a neighborhood hub.
+In addition, the core shopping area of the city center is becoming increasingly compact in order to combat vacancy.
+Shopping streets such as Einderstraat, Marktstraat, and Hoofdstraat will be partially converted into residential streets by 2030.

-• Taking climate-adaptive measures for the most vulnerable functions to combat heat stress (Health, seniors, schools, childcare, playgrounds, sports complexes, social facilities, train stations, and bus stops) based on the heat menu with three pillars: health/behavior (individual), buildings (climate-adaptive, nature-inclusive construction), and area (de-paving and greening the city).
-The latter measure in particular also has a positive effect on water management, as water can seep into the ground and be retained in the area for longer.
+• Climate adaptation measures for the most vulnerable functions to combat heat stress (Health, seniors, schools, childcare, playgrounds, sports complexes, social facilities, train stations, and bus stops) are based on the heat menu with three pillars: health/behavior (individual), building (climate-adaptive, nature-inclusive construction), and area (removing stone and greening the city).
+The latter measure in particular also has a positive effect on water management, because water can seep into the ground and is retained in the area for longer.

-• The living environment of Kerkrade residents extends beyond the national border.
+• The world of the Kerkrade resident extends beyond the national border.
 Connections to Herzogenrath, for example, by bicycle and train must also be of high quality so that facilities can be shared.

 Small (former) community centers

-There are also a few smaller places where there is a cluster, such as Piusplein (Terwinselen), Dr Ackensplein (Bleijerheide), and the area around Heiveldstraat and Kapelweg (Kaalheide), or small meeting places.
+There are also a few smaller areas where there is a cluster, such as Piusplein (Terwinselen), Dr Ackensplein (Bleijerheide), and the area around Heiveldstraat and Kapelweg (Kaalheide), or small meeting places.
 At Piusplein, the focus is on maintaining the facilities for the Terwinselen residential neighborhood.
-At the other locations, it is not necessary to add facilities, but it is important to keep an eye on creating attractive and green spaces where other generations can also find a place.
+At the other locations, it is not necessary to add facilities, but it is important to continue to focus on creating attractive, green spaces that also cater to other generations.

 Sports and leisure